KittyDig/portfolio_2/README.md

 ### Modal

-- A modal is displayed at the end of the game to announce the game result.
+- A modal is displayed at the end of the game to announce the game result, this gives the player a sense of achievement if they win, or a drive to do better if they lose.

 ### Start Button